vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/7_upasaMhAraH.md

 the discretion of the Librarian.

-4. Periodicals, Rare and Refrence books may not be issued and may be con- sulted only in the, Library.
+4. Periodicals, Rare and Refrence books may not be issued and may be consulted only in the, Library.

 5. Books lost, defaced or injured in any way shall have to be replaced or its double price shall be paid by the borrower.